Robert Cowen: Federal judicial service

-District court service

-From 1978 to 1985, Cowen was a United States Magistrate of the United States District Court for the District of New Jersey.
+From 1978 to 1985, Cowen was a United States magistrate judge of the United States District Court for the District of New Jersey.
 Cowen was nominated by President Ronald Reagan on October 7, 1985 to the United States District Court for the District of New Jersey, to a new seat created by 98 Stat.
 333 which was approved by Congress.
 Cowen was confirmed by the United States Senate on November 1, 1985 on a Senate vote and received commission on November 4, 1985.
-Cowen left the District of New Jersey on November 16, 1987, due to his appointment to the Third Circuit Court of Appeals.
+Cowen left the District of New Jersey on November 16, 1987, due to his elevation to the court of appeals.

-Court of appeals service

-Less than two years later, Cowen was nominated by President Ronald Reagan on August 7, 1987, to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge James Hunter III as Hunter assumed senior status.
-Cowen was confirmed by the Senate on November 6, 1987 on unanimous consent of the Senate and received commission on November 9, 1987.
+Less than two years later, Cowen was nominated by President Reagan on August 7, 1987, to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge James Hunter III who assumed senior status.
+Cowen was confirmed by the Senate on November 6, 1987 by unanimous consent and received his commission on November 9, 1987.
 Cowen served 11 years before assuming senior status on September 4, 1998.
 Cowen assumed inactive status on April 1, 2022.
 He resumed active status briefly in July 2022 for the purpose of resolving J. M. v.
 Summit City Board of Education.